AxonIQ/reference-guide/axon-framework/deadlines/event-schedulers.md

 Just as the `QuartzEventScheduler`, the `AxonServerEventScheduler` is a reliable and enterprise-worthy implementation of the `EventScheduler` interface.
 Creating a `AxonServerEventScheduler` can be done through its builder, whose sole requirement is the `AxonServerConnectionManager`.

+The `DbScheduler` is a reliable and enterprise-worthy implementation.
+It offers several ways to persist the scheduled jobs, and has good integration with Spring Boot.
+It's pretty simple, at it only needs one table.
+For most sql databases the sql to set the table is [available](https://github.com/kagkarlsson/db-scheduler/tree/master/db-scheduler/src/test/resources/com/github/kagkarlsson/scheduler)
+Compared to JobRunr, it let you set a poll interval for new tasks more freely. another advantage compared to JobRunr is that adding a task will become part of the current transaction, if a `TransactionManager` is set.
+The biggest things missing compared to JobRunr are a dashboard, and support for multiple NoSQL databases.
+It needs to be configured with a db-scheduler `Scheduler`, an `EventBus` and a `Serializer`.
+The data for an event can be serialized in either a binary format, or a human-readable format.
+This is done via the `useBinaryPojo` on the builder.
+Depending on this property, the correct task should be added in the constructor of the `Scheduler`.

-It is important to note that the `JubRunrEventScheduler`, `QuartzEventScheduler` and `AxonServerEventScheduler` all should use the [event `Serializer`](../serialization.md#event-serialization) to serialize and deserialize the scheduled event.
+It is important to note that the `JubRunrEventScheduler`, `QuartzEventScheduler`, `AxonServerEventScheduler` and `DbSchedulerEventSerializer` all should use the [event `Serializer`](../serialization.md#event-serialization) to serialize and deserialize the scheduled event.
 If the `Serializer` used by the scheduler does not align with the `Seralizer` used by the event store, exceptional scenarios should be expected.
-The Quartz implementation's `Serializer` can be set by defining a different `EventJobDataBinder`, whereas the JobRunr and Axon Server implementations allows defining the used `Serializer` directly through the builder.
+The Quartz implementation's `Serializer` can be set by defining a different `EventJobDataBinder`, whereas the JobRunr, Axon Server and db-scheduler implementations allows defining the used `Serializer` directly through the builder.

 One or more components will be listening for scheduled Events.
 These components might rely on a transaction bound to the thread that invokes them.